Chao-Jun Li

-Chao-Jun "C.-J." Li is E. B. Eddy Professor of Chemistry and Canada Research Chair in Green Chemistry at McGill University, Montréal.
-He works on organic transformation applied to Green chemistry, including C-H activation, reactions in water and photochemistry.
+Chao-Jun "C.-J." Li, a Canadian chemist, is E. B. Eddy Professor of Chemistry, Distinguished James McGill Chair Professor, and Canada Research Chair in Green Chemistry at McGill University, Montréal.
+He is known for his pioneering works in Green Solvent (organic reactions in water) and Green Syntheses (water/functional group-tolerating organometallics, C-H activation, HOME Chemistry, and photochemistry).

 Education

-C.-J. Li was born in 1963, and obtained his BSc from Zhengzhou University (1979–1983), and completed his MSc. in organic synthesis at the Chinese Academy of Sciences (1985–1988) with Prof. T.H.
-Chan.
+C.-J. Li was born in 1963, and obtained his BSc from Zhengzhou University (1979–1983), and completed his MSc. in organic synthesis at the Chinese Academy of Sciences (1985–1988) remotely with Prof. T.H.
+Chan (McGill University).
 He then moved to McGill University (Montréal, Québec) to do his PhD (1989–1992) with Prof. T.H.
-Chan again (and discovered the indium-mediated allylation reaction in water), along with Prof. David Harpp (working on organosulfur/selenium/tellurium chemistry), and went on a NSERC-funded postdoc with Prof. Barry Trost at Stanford University in the United States (1992–1994) (and discovered the so-called phosphine-catalyzed γ-addition reaction).
+Chan again (and discovered the indium-mediated allylation reaction in water) along with Prof. David Harpp (working on organosulfur/selenium/tellurium chemistry), and went on a NSERC-funded postdoc with Prof. Barry Trost at Stanford University in the United States (1992–1994) (and discovered the so-called phosphine-catalyzed γ-Addition Reaction).